 In terms of Waste Act, all handlers of waste should be registered with Waste Management Officer.
-Currently more than 72 waste handlers who have registered already, and that assist so that waste is properly profiled.
+Currently more than 72 waste handlers who have registered already, and that assist so that waste uMhlathuze Local Municipality: Draft Integrated Development Plan 3rd Review 2025/2026 is properly profiled.
 Furthermore, Waste management Bylaws are being reviewed to be in line with IWMP.